 - the projected schedules for the accomplishment of these milestones,

-- the projected organization which will accomplish these tasks, and
+- the projected organization that will accomplish these tasks, and

 - the funding requirements to accomplish these tasks, if any.